 Special Needs Trusts ABLE Accounts First Party Third Party Pooled Individual Pooled Individual Set Up By An Eligible Individual who is an adult with legal capacity to enter into contracts can open the account for themselves but may also choose to have any other person open and manage the account ("Authorized Individual").
 If the Eligible Individual is a minor or an adult without the legal capacity to enter into contracts, accounts must be opened by an Authorized Individual.
-Enrollment available at PAABLE.gov .
-Person with a disability, parent, guardian, or a court Anyone except the individual widisability e individual with the Funded By Anyone (including self).
+Enrollment available at PAABLE.gov.
+Person with a disability, parent, guardian, or a court Anyone except the individual with the disability Funded By Anyone (including self).
 Contributions by other people should be made directly to account.
-Individual with the disability (e.g., inheritance, lawsuit) Anyone except the individual disability e individual with the Who is Eligible?
+Individual with the disability (e.g., Anyone except inheritance, lawsuit) Anyone except t the individual with the Who is Eligible?
 Anyone who has a qualifying disability with an onset prior to age 26.
 A qualifying disability is one that entitles you to Social Security disability benefits (SSI or SSDI).
 If not eligible for SSI or SSDI, a person may also self-certify.
-[Note: Pending legislation will increase the age of onset to prior to 46] There are no age re strictions for a First Part First Party, Individual Tr ration's definition of "disabled" generally (, Pooled Trust or a Third Party Pooled or ust must be set up for an individual with a Who Makes Spending Decisions?
+[Note: Pending legislation will increase the age of onset to prior to 46] Beneficiary meets Social Security Administration's definition of "disabled" gene There are no age restrictions for a First Party, Pooled Trust or a Third Party Pooled Individual Trust.
+The First Party, Individual Trust must be set up for an individual v disability prior to the age of 65.
+Third Party Pooled or Who Makes Spending Decisions?
 The beneficiary (individual with disability), and/or "Authorized Individual".
 Trustee (not the beneficiary) Number of Accounts One (1) per individual.
-An individual may have more than one type of Special Needs Trust. ds Trust.
+An individual may have more may have more than one an one type of Special Needs Trust.
 Costs No set-up fee.
 Initial contribution is \$25.00.
 The annual fee is \$58 (\$14.50 per quarter); however, if electronic delivery is selected, the annual fee is reduced to \$33.
 Additionally, there are investment fees ranging from 0.30% to 0.33%, depending on the options selected.
 For the checking account option (provided through Fifth Third Bank), there is a monthly service fee of \$2.00, which is waived if there is e-delivery of account statements, or the average monthly balance is at least \$250.
 NOTE: These costs are accurate as of March 2023.
-Check www.paable.gov for the most current information.
-The costs vary depending on who sets up and administers the Trust(s).
-Some companido not charge a fee to set up a Pooled Trust and the annual administration fee can be as low as \$500 a year (for amounts under \$5,000.)
-The set-up costs for First Party (Individual) and Third Party can be as low as\$2,000 for attorney fees plus a minimum 1% on assets (\$500 minimum) for annual Trustee fees.
-Family members or close famil friends may be willing to serve as a Trustee without charging any fees.
-A professional will charge an annual fee based on the account balance.
+Check www.paable.gov for the most current information. do not charge a fee to set up a Pooled Trust and the annual administration fee can be as low as \$500 a year (for amounts under \$5,000.)
+The set-up costs for First Party (Individual) and Third Party can be as low as \$2,000 for actomery fees plus a minimum 1% on assets (\$500 minimum) for annual Trustee fees.
+Family members or close family friends may be willing to serve as a Trustee without charging any fees.
+A professional will charge an annual fee is as dead to the account balance.
 (The percentage of the fee is usually higher on a smaller Trust.)
 Is the Interest on the Account Taxed?
 Not when in the account.
-Distributions for qualified expenses are tax free. .
-Yes Deposit Restrictions IRS Yearly Gift Limit (\$17,000 in 2023).
-Additional contributions may be allowed for employed account owners in certain circumstances. be None
+Distributions for qualified expenses are tax free.
+Deposit Restrictions IRS Yearly Gift Limit (\$17,000 in 2023).
+Additional contributions may be allowed for employed account owners in certain circumstances.
+None